 Board of Directors

-Rachel joined Stonewall’s Board in 2018 and began serving as President in January 2021—she is the first woman to be elected into this role.
-As President, she chairs the Board and its Executive Committee and partners with the Executive Director to advance Stonewall’s institutional and mission aims.
+Mira serves as Stonewall's Board President and is honored to be the first trans person and first person of color elected into this role.
+Under their leadership, they chair the Board and its Executive Committee, and partner with the Executive Director to advance Stonewall’s goals and impact.

 Melissa Madzel, Vice President

-After joining the Board of Directors of Stonewall Community Foundation in July 2021, Melissa stepped into the role of Vice President in May 2022.
-In this role, Melissa focuses on supporting community-building among Stonewall Board and staff, honoring through practice the Foundation's values of moving in genuine partnership and being deliberate about how we center and care for our people.
+Melissa Madzel (she/her) joined the Stonewall Community Foundation Board in 2021 and stepped into the Vice President role in 2022.
+In this role, Melissa partners closely with the President to support community-building among Stonewall Board and staff, honoring through practice the Foundation's values of moving in genuine partnership and being deliberate about how we center and care for our people.

-She holds a Masters in Social Work from the University of Pennsylvania and a Bachelor of Arts in Human Services and Theatre Performance from Northeastern University.
-She lives in Brooklyn, NY with her wife and two young children.
+Melissa holds a Masters in Social Work from the School of Social Policy and Practice at the University of Pennsylvania and a Bachelor of Arts in Human Services and Theater Performance from Northeastern University.
+With her wife and two children, she is based in Brooklyn, NY, where she has lived since 2003.

 Medina, Vice President